 "Following the show and auction a banquet was held in the evening at the King Edward Hotel.
 About ninety persons sat down to an excellent dinner following which was held a sing-song, the presentation of cups and a few short speeches by several of the officers of the Association and guests.

 The next Ontario local association to be formed was the Ottawa-Hull Mink Breeders Association.
-The August 1940 issue of the Canadian Silver Fox & Fur had this report, "on Wednesday evening, July 10th the mink breeders of Ottawa and Hull gathered at the home of Miss Betty Langford, Merrivale Road, City View for the purpose of fulfilling a long standing desire to form an association.
+The August 1940 issue of the Canadian Silver Fox & Fur had this report, "on Wednesday evening, July 10th the mink breeders of Ottawa and Hull gathered at the home of Miss Betty Langford, Merrivale Road, City View to fulfil a long-standing desire to form an association.

 "The meeting got underway about 7 o'clock, sitting down to a dinner fit for a king.
 Following this repast, a roll call was taken each person stood and introduced himself, stating whether he ranched foxes or minks.
 An idea of the interest shown in the formation of a local association can be gathered from the fact that ranchers attended from the following places, Kitchener, Waterloo, Elmira, Hespeler, Preston, Fergus, Guelph, Tavistock, Wellesley and St. Marys.